kennynahh/kennynahh/README.md

 ### Hi! 👋

 I'm Kenny.
-I'm working with a few other engineering students to build UW Reality Labs, a new design team at the University of Waterloo focused on everything XR - from computational displays to spatial UI design.
-You can find the organization's repositories in my pinned section.
+I'm a Systems Design Engineering student at the University of Waterloo that likes to build UAV and VR hardware.
+I have involvements at Waterloo Aerial Robotics Group and Waterloo Reality Labs, and you can find some of my work in my pinned section.